purpleidea/mgmt/docs/resources.md

 The source property points to a source file or directory path that we wish to copy over and use as the desired contents for our resource.

+### Fragments

+The fragments property lets you specify a list of files to concatenate together to make up the contents of this file.
+They will be combined in the order that they are listed in.
+If one of the files specified is a directory, then the files in that top-level directory will be themselves combined together and used.

 ### Recurse

 The recurse property limits whether file resource operations should recurse into